 Understanding and monitoring seismic activity

-GNS Science runs the GeoNet project.
-This project is funded by EQC.
-GeoNet monitors New Zealand's earthquakes, large and small, and our active fault lines in order to understand past events, and prepare for the future.
+GNS Science looks after the GeoNet project and is monitoring our earthquakes, large and small, and our active fault lines to understand past events, and prepare for the future.

 To better understand earthquakes scientists work on;

-- finding out how often earthquakes occur on specific faults
+- finding out how often earthquakes happen on certain faults

-- use GPS equipment to pinpoint where strain is building up or being released in the Earth’s crust
+- use GPS equipment to pinpoint where stress is building up or being released in the Earth’s crust

 - model earthquake effects on communities